menandmice/micetro_docs/guides/user-manual/external_auth.rst

 3. Edit the file Index.htm in the MenandMice web folder, and change the redirection so SSO=1 argument is specified.

 4. Make Index.htm the default document for the site.

+.. _disable-kernel-mode-auth:

+Disabling Kernel Mode Authentication
+""""""""""""""""""""""""""""""""""""

+The Windows Authentication in IIS has by default the Kernel Mode Authentication enabled, which blocks the SSO.

+In the IIS Management Console, go to :guilabel:`Windows Authentication --> advanced settings` and set the "Kernel Mode Authentication" to *disabled*.

 Application Log In
 ------------------